 We collect your information for the following purposes:

-- Personal details are used to identify you
+- personal details so we can to identify you

-- We will need your bank or building society details if you want to pay by direct debit
+- bank or building society details if you want to pay by direct debit

-- Preferred contact is used to contact you if we have any questions
+- preferred contact so we can get in touch with you if we have any questions

 Who we might share your information with